 "Each morning, we woke to the songs of the thrushes and robins and the raucous music of the ravens.
 It’s hard to forget the sound of their wings whipping the air—a sound that became familiar biophony after six days.
 That and the buzz of the hummingbirds."
 Tom & Gillian, July ‘21

-In late August '22, I've had 4 consecutive and unusual sightings.
+In late August '22, I had some consecutive and unusual sightings.
 The first was from a large downstairs window - suddenly a raven flashed infront no more than 6 feet away, with a cooper's hawk literally 'on it's tail'; adjacent to the window the raven did a sharp left and flew directly away from me, the hawk turned with it and I clearly saw those barred tail feathers fan out in the maneuver, before the it veered off a second later leaving the raven to continue unmolested.
 It was all over in an unforgetable 3-4 seconds.

 The next day I was eating supper on the deck with only my iPhone to hand, when a the hawk landed on the gate at the bottom of the garden.
 He sat there for a minute or 2 but I dared not move, except to take some really lousy shots on the phone.
-Then finally I was rewarded, when another day or 2 after that I was on the back deck when a it (probably the same one) flew past me within a few feet and came to rest on a branch on the other side of the garden.
-It graciously stayed there long enough for me to fetch the camera, then posed for some lovely portraits before flying away.

 |